mapbiomas/brazil-degradation/README.md

 This method allows for the calculation of the precise age of secondary vegetation regrowth for each pixel, providing valuable information on the recovery and resilience of ecosystems over time.

-## How to use
+## How to Run

+All scripts are designed to be executed in [Google Earth Engine](https://code.earthengine.google.com/).
+To run:

-1. [Create an account](https://signup.earthengine.google.com/) in Google Earth Engine plataform.
+1. Open the Earth Engine code editor.
-2. Download or clone this repository to your local workspace.
+2. Copy and paste the desired script from the `*.js` files.
+3. Modify parameters as needed (e.g., year, region).

 ## Contact
 For clarification or issue/bug report, please write to <dhemerson.costa@ipam.org.br>